Links

 }

-It is worth noting that dependencies can also be specified from within the template using the import tag, or they can be globally registered through Aurelia's Dependency Injection layer.
+Dependencies can also be declared within the template using the <import> tag or globally registered through Aurelia's Dependency Injection layer.

 import { CustomElement } from '@aurelia/runtime-html';